veondigital/skeletor/README.md

                   git_project="communications/veon"
 ```

 This generates a new directory using the project name used on rebar3 command.
-Containing a ready to se base for your project.
+Containing a ready to use, project base.

 For further information read the [how-to here!](doc/how-to.md)